PinkSupra/ThingsToPutStuffIn/README.md

-Hi my name is Lori # ThingsToPutStuffIn
+Hi my name is Lori